Glutenfree, vegan & AIP paleo tigernut (chufa) banana muffins

 Tapioca flour is made from the cassave root.
 It’s not the same as cassave flour.
 That’s the whole, ground root.
 Tapioca is just the starch.
 If you don’t want to use tapioca you can substitute for arrowroot.

-Coconut blossom sugar
+Coconut flower sugar

-AIP Paleo tigernut banana muffin
+Tigernut banana muffin

 This recipe may contain